OSGeo/PROJ/docs/source/apps/projinfo.rst

     .. note:: WKT2_2019 was previously called WKT2_2018.

+    .. note:: Before PROJ 6.3.0, WKT1:GDAL was implicitly calling --boundcrs-to-wgs84.
+              This is no longer the case.

 .. option:: -k crs|operation|ellipsoid

     When used to query a single object with a AUTHORITY:CODE, determines the (k)ind of the object